ethereum-optimism/optimism/specs/derivation.md

 inception][g-l2-chain-inception] as first epoch, then process all sequencing windows in order.
 Refer to the [Architecture section][architecture] for more information on how we implement this in practice.

-Each epoch may contain a variable number of L2 blocks, at the discretion of [the sequencer][g-sequencer], but subject to the following constraints for each block:
+Each epoch may contain a variable number of L2 blocks (one every `l2_block_time`, 2s on Optimism), at the discretion of [the sequencer][g-sequencer], but subject to the following constraints for each block:

 - `min_l2_timestamp <= block.timestamp < max_l2_timestamp`, where
     - all these values are denominated in seconds